SharanRajani/InsurancePolicyManagement/README.md

 •	An Admin Portal having the features of creating new policies, adding new agents.

-•	Technologies Used: Java EE(JSP, Servlet), CSS, Javascript, MySQL, HTML .
+•	Technologies Used: Java 2EE(JSP, Servlet), CSS, Javascript, MySQL, HTML .

 Start execution from login.jsp/loginadmin.jsp